lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 #### LSP8ReferenceContract

-The address of the LSP8 contract which minted this tokenId.
+This data key stores the address of the LSP8 contract that minted this specific `tokenId` (defined by the address of the **tokenId metadata contract**).

 It is a reference back to the LSP8 Collection it comes from.